ualbertalib/avp_aviary_api_interactions/README.md

   * [Export metadata as CSV by type](./experimental/aviary_api_export_metadata_csv.py)
     * Export a CSV to help determine Aviary resources added within a reporting time period (requires importing into a spreadsheet resources added during the reporting period):
       * `python3 -m experimental.aviary_api_export_metadata_csv --server 'https://ualberta.aviaryplatform.com/' --output /tmp/aviary_resource_$(date +"%Y-%m-%d_%H-%M-%S").csv --type r`
-      * Import into spreadsheet
+      * Import into spreadsheet (LibreOffice example)
+        * hide columns (retain A, M, N)
         * sort - created at desc
         * new column (N) - Year: =LEFT(N2,4)
         * new column (X)- Year with 2026, 2026...
         * new column - Count: = COUNTIF(N:N, TEXT(X2, "0"))
     * Export a CSV to help determine duration of media added within a reporting time period (requires importing into a spreadsheet to sum duration of media added during the reporting period):
       * `python3 -m experimental.aviary_api_export_metadata_csv --server 'https://ualberta.aviaryplatform.com/' --output /tmp/aviary_media_$(date +"%Y-%m-%d_%H-%M-%S").csv --type m`
-      * Import into spreadsheet
+      * Import into spreadsheet (LibreOffice example)
-        * hide rows
+        * hide columns (retain A, I, P, Q)
         * sort - created at desc
-        * new column (AB) - Year: =LEFT(N2,4)
+        * new column (AB) - Year: =LEFT(P2,4)
         * new column (AC) - Duration (num): =VALUE(I2)
-        * new column (AD) - Year with 2026, 2026...
+        * new column (AD) - Year with text 2026, 2025...
-        * new column - Duration ([HH]:MM:SS): = SUMIF(AB:AB, TEXT(AD2, "0"), AC:AC)
+        * new column - Duration (cell format [HH]:MM:SS): = SUMIF(AB:AB, TEXT(AD2, "0"), AC:AC)
         * new column - Count: = COUNTIF(AB:AB, TEXT(AD2, "0"))
 * The 2022 script gathers **all** resource and media metadata.
 In 2026-03-18, the process requires longer to run due to the API speed.
-An alternative, if the Aviary Audit Log is available via an API call, then it could be used as a filter on the assets based on the properties "action"->"created", "Action Date" within the range, and "Asset Type"->["CollectionResource"|"CollectionResourceFile"].
-With the list of IDs, then the above script could capture the media file duration for each new media and aggregate.
-The advantage, process would be minutes, not hours.
+An alternative, if the Aviary Audit Log is available via an API call, then it could be used as a filter on the assets based on the properties "action"⇾"created", "Action Date" within the range, and "Asset Type"⇾["CollectionResource"|"CollectionResourceFile"] minus assets with "Action"⇾"destroy".
+With the list of IDs, then the above script could capture resource counts and aggregated medi duration.
+The advantage, not having to extract metadata for **all** resources and especially media means the process would be minutes, not hours.

 ## Development